paldhous/ucb/2018/dataviz/md/class8.md

 Preparing the data requires some initial work using **dplyr**.

-As we saw last week, this data has `enrollment` numbers for each school and year, the number of children with `complete` immunizations.
+As we saw last week, this data has `enrollment` numbers for each school and year, and the number of children with `complete` immunizations, for each kindergarten.

 #### Calculate proportion of children with incomplete immunizations, fo the entire state, and by county.